Glossary Bundle Pricing

 • Business-to-Business (B2B): Businesses that sell products and services to other businesses often bundle items that fit into their customers’ overall business processes.
 This could be a software system, hardware and installation services, or other related products.

-Examples of Bundle Pricing
+Examples of Bundle Product Pricing in B2B

 Companies with digital pricing models (e.g., travel, hospitality, and other algorithmic-based models) can also offer custom bundles based on user preferences and past purchases.